MicrosoftDocs/entra-docs/docs/external-id/customers/sample-mobile-app-android-kotlin-sign-in.md

     private const val scopes = "" // Developers should set the respective scopes of their web API here.
 For example, private const val scopes = "api://{clientId}/{ToDoList.Read}"
     ```

-You've now configured the app and it's ready to run.
+You've configured the app and it's ready to run.

 ## Run and test the sample Android mobile application